backstage/backstage/docs/tooling/local-dev/linking-local-packages.md

 The path provided to the `--link` option can be a relative or absolute path, and should point to the root of the external workspace.

 With the `start` command up and running and serving the development version of your frontend app in the browser, you can now make changes to both workspaces and see the changes reflected in the browser.

+You can also link backend packages using the exact same process, simply start your backend package with the same `--link <workspace-path>` option.

 ## Common Problems